DyfanJones/Blog/content/post/2019-10-29-an-amazon-sdk-for-r.md

 ---
 title: An Amazon SDK for R!?
 author: "Dyfan Jones"
-date: '2019-10-26'
+date: '2019-10-29'
 slug: an-amazon-sdk-for-r
 categories: [RBloggers]
 tags: [R, paws, Boto3, Python]
 description: ''
-thumbnail: '/post/2019-10-26-an-amazon-sdk-for-r_files/R_SDK.png'
+thumbnail: '/post/2019-10-29-an-amazon-sdk-for-r_files/R_SDK.png'
 ---

 [RBloggers](https://www.r-bloggers.com)|[RBloggers-feedburner](http://feeds.feedburner.com/RBloggers)

 # Intro:

 For a long time I have found it difficult to leverage the benefits of cloud computer in my R model builds.
-This was mainly down to the initial lack of understanding of cloud compute and the setting up of R on cloud computer environment.

-I then noticed that AWS was bring out a new product [AWS Sagemaker](https://aws.amazon.com/sagemaker/), and the possiblities of what it could provide seemed like a dream come true.
+This was mainly down to the initial lack of understanding of cloud compute and the setting up of R on cloud computer environments.
+When I noticed that AWS was bringing out a new product [AWS Sagemaker](https://aws.amazon.com/sagemaker/), the possiblities of what it could provide seemed like a dream come true.

 > Amazon SageMaker provides every developer and data scientist with the ability to build, train, and deploy machine learning models quickly.
 Amazon SageMaker is a fully-managed service that covers the entire machine learning workflow to label and prepare your data, choose an algorithm, train the model, tune and optimize it for deployment, make predictions, and take action.
 Your models get to production faster with much less effort and lower cost. (https://aws.amazon.com/sagemaker/)

-Does it work for R developers???
-Well not exactly.
-True it provides a simple way set up an R environment in the cloud but it didn't give a means to access other AWS products for example [AWS S3](https://aws.amazon.com/s3/) and [AWS Athena](https://aws.amazon.com/athena/).
-For Python on the other hand it is very simple.
+A question about AWS Sagemake came to mind: *Does it work for R developers???* Well...not exactly.
+True it provides a simple way set up an R environment in the cloud but it doesn't give the means to access other AWS products for example [AWS S3](https://aws.amazon.com/s3/) and [AWS Athena](https://aws.amazon.com/athena/) out of the box.
+However for Python this is not a problem.
 Amazon has provided a SDK for Python called [`boto3`](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), which comes pre-installed on AWS Sagemaker.

-Lucky for R users RStudio developed a package called [`reticulate`](https://rstudio.github.io/reticulate/) that let R interfaced into Python.
-In combination with `boto3` R finally could get access to all of AWS products from Sagemaker.
-However where there other method for R?
+It isn't all bad news, RStudio has developed a package called [`reticulate`](https://rstudio.github.io/reticulate/) that lets R interfaced into Python.
+So using `reticulate` in combination with `boto3` gives R full access to all of AWS products from Sagemaker similar to Python.
+However are there any other methods for R user to connect to AWS?

 # AWS interfaces for R: